The R2D2 Prior for Generalized Linear Mixed Models: Introduction

 In this work, we consider a prior on a summary of model fit by proposing a beta prior on \cite{zhang2022bayesian}'s definition of $R^2$ for generalized linear mixed models.
 This extends \cite{zhang2022bayesian} beyond linear regression to allow for non-Gaussian responses and random effects.
 We derive closed-form expressions in multiple scenarios for the prior of the global variance parameter that induces a beta prior on $R^2$.
 We also present several approximation strategies when an analytic prior distribution is not possible.
 The main approach we suggest approximates the prior by a {\it generalized beta prime} (GBP) distribution.
 This distribution is quite flexible as it can achieve boundedness at the origin as well as a heavy tail \citep{Perez::2007aa}.
 The scaled beta prime distribution, a special case of the GBP, has also previously been used as a prior for the variance of the regression coefficients \citep{klein2021bayesian, Bai::2021aa}.
-Our method differs from these previous approaches in that we place a GBP prior on the global variance which is then further decomposed in the hierarchy to the individual regression parameters.
+Our method, like \cite{zhang2022bayesian}, differs from these previous approaches in that we place a GBP prior on the global variance which is then further decomposed in the hierarchy to the individual regression parameters.
 Our approach also provides an intuitive way to construct informative prior distributions as well as an automatic approach.
 The proposed methods can be applied using the {\tt r2d2glmm} package available on GitHub at \url{https://github.com/eyanchenko/r2d2glmm}.

 The remainder of the paper proceeds as follows.
 In Section \ref{s:glmm}, we describe the generalized linear mixed model framework and present several specific examples.
 In Section \ref{s:R2_SNR}, we precisely define a Bayesian $R^2$ and show how the model-level prior induces prior distributions for the individual model prior parameters.
 We also present the prior distributions for several specific regression models as well as approximation techniques when a closed-form solution cannot be found.
-Sections \ref{s:sim} and \ref{s:app} apply the proposed method to synthetic and real-world data, respectively, and Section \ref{s:discussion} concludes with recommendations for default use and next steps.
+Section \ref{s:app} applies the proposed method to real-world data and Section \ref{s:discussion} concludes with recommendations for default use and next steps.